THIS IS A CONTINUATION OF A TWO-PART BLOG POST. MISSED PART ONE? YOU CAN CATCH UP HERE.

-In Part Two, we’ll hear more from Marie O’Connor about Cryo T-Shock, whole-body cryo, CBD products, and the future of Nordic Edge.
+In Part Two, we’ll hear more from Marie O’Connor about Cryo T-Shock, whole-body cryo, high quality retail products, and the future of Nordic Edge.

 Suzanne Lynn: Can you talk about what Cryo T-Shock is?

 Marie O’Connor: Sure.
 Cryo T-Shock [is] a brand-new service that we just started launching last month.
 People compare it to CoolSculpting®.
 However – CoolSculpting® does fat freezing.
 What Cryo T-Shock does is also fat freezing, cellulite reduction, toning and tightening, and facials for anti-wrinkles.
 So, there [are] four different functionalities of it.
 What CoolSculpting® does is use high-frequency ultrasounds to kill fat cells.
 What we use in the Cryo T-Shock is thermal shock, which goes between hot and cold to kill the fat cells.
 And then there [are] different mechanisms for different thermal shock regimens that [helps with] toning and tightening, and the other three modalities.

 The before and afters are unbelievable.
 We usually do about five sessions on a client.
 It depends on how much fat you have, what areas you’re focusing on, and so forth.
 But the results have been absolutely tremendous.
 Again, [it’s] technology from Europe – from Italy, actually, Pagani, that just came out to the market in 2018.

 SL: Wow.
 You know, as you’re talking about this, I’m hearing several different types of sessions here in America that we’d have to sign up for and prepare for and everything – you’re getting this all in one session.